destel/rill/README.md

 ## Stream Merging and FlatMap
 Rill comes with the **Merge** function that combines multiple streams into a single one.
 Another, often overlooked, function that can combine streams is **FlatMap**.
-It's a powerful tool that transforms each input item into its own stream, and then merges all those streams together.
+It's a powerful tool that transforms each input item into its own stream, and then merges all these streams together.

-In the example below **FlatMap** transforms each department into its own stream of users, and then merges them into a single user stream.
+In the example below, **FlatMap** transforms each department into a stream of users, then merges these streams into one.
 Like other Rill functions, **FlatMap** gives full control over concurrency.
 In this particular case the concurrency level is 3, meaning that users are fetched from up to 3 departments at the same time.